tedneward/ProfBlog/content/patterns/creational/Builder/index.md

 description=Separate the construction of a complex object from its representation so that the same construction process can create different representations.
 ~~~~~~

-*tl;dr* Patterns, 20 Years Later: The Builder pattern has enjoyed some success within the O-O community, particularly among the crowd that sees it as a way to build fluent APIs (APIs which read, more or less, like a natural language, a la English).
+*tl;dr* The Builder pattern has enjoyed some success within the O-O community, particularly among the crowd that sees it as a way to build fluent APIs (APIs which read, more or less, like a natural language, a la English).
 Builder has a few tricks up its sleeve beyond just fluent APIs, however.

 <!--more-->

 ## Problem
 Separate the construction of a complex object from its representation so that the same construction process can create different representations.